-There are no geographical limitations regarding what is acquired, but particular interest is placed on the international affairs of European countries in support of the European Union regional depository collection.
-With the exception of international relations theory and ideology, materials spanning the current thirty years is covered in this collection development policy as earlier works transition to studies of history.
-With the general exception of course textbooks and reprints of doctoral dissertations, scholarly materials of all types, including multimedia and online resources, are collected.
-The collecting efforts emphasize material either published in or translated into English.
-Materials in other languages are acquired very selectively based on curricular and research support needs or that are accepted on a case-by-case basis for transfer from the East Asian Library and the Boeckmann Center for Iberian and Latin American Studies.
+There are no geographical limitations regarding what is acquired, but specific emphasis is placed on acquiring research resources covering the international affairs of European countries in support of the European Union regional depository collection for Southern California.
+With the exception of international relations theory and ideology, materials examining issues within the past twenty-five years are covered in this collection development policy.
+Earlier works are generally not collected because they represent a transition from contemporary affairs to studies of history.
+With the exception of course textbooks, anthologies, and reprints of doctoral dissertations, scholarly materials of all types, including multimedia and online resources, are collected or made accessible.
+The collecting efforts emphasize materials either published in or translated to English.
+Materials in other languages are acquired very selectively in support of current curricular and research needs or items are accepted into the library's collection as transfers on a case-by-case basis from the East Asian Library and the Boeckmann Center for Iberian and Latin American Studies.